gpiriou/opensea-plugin/README.md

 ## Testing

-###ZEMU
+### ZEMU

-Start by setting up the environment described [here](https://developers.ledger.com/docs/dapp/nano-plugin/environment-setup/)
+Set the testing environment described [here](https://developers.ledger.com/docs/dapp/nano-plugin/environment-setup/)

 The tests consist of screenshots being compared and having to match a set of correct screenshots located in the `opensea-plugin/tests/snapshots` directory.